* Equities rise after encouraging U.S. labor market report

 By Herbert Lash

-The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, suggesting a pick-up in the labor market recovery and economic growth.
+The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, another sign in recent data that the labor market is picking up.

-Equities on Wall Street opened higher on the labor report, but European shares pared their gains when ECB President Mario Draghi was non-committal as to whether he felt equity markets were fairly priced at current lofty levels.
+On Wall Street, U.S. stocks rose on the labor report, but European shares pared their gains when ECB President Mario Draghi was non-committal as to whether he thought equity markets were fairly priced at current lofty levels.

 “It’s certainly welcoming to the market and it’s once again supporting the thought that the economic recovery is strengthening despite the stalemate in budget talks, etc,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co.
 LLC in New York.